pulp/pulp-openapi-scratch-builds/pulpcore-client/docs/StatusApi.md

 # Enter a context with an instance of the API client
-with pulpcore.client.pulpcore.ApiClient() as api_client:
+with pulpcore.client.pulpcore.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = pulpcore.client.pulpcore.StatusApi(api_client)

     try:
         # Inspect status of Pulp
         api_response = api_instance.status_read()
+        print("The response of StatusApi->status_read:\n")
         pprint(api_response)
-    except ApiException as e:
+    except Exception as e:
         print("Exception when calling StatusApi->status_read: %s\n" % e)
 ```

 ### Parameters

 This endpoint does not need any parameter.

 ### Return type